A Minority Person Living in the USA: My Sporadic Income and the Rat Race

 Even worse, we hear tales of caregivers making $200 a day or more.
 That’s $52,000 a year.
 It’s about what the average family with two people working make according to the above statistics on the top chart.
 Well now I can verify some caregivers, extremely lucky ones, make even more than $250/day.
 Sometimes way more.

-That’s low skilled work and several times what most caregivers make.
 Our business doesn’t make anywhere near $200 a day profit unless we are full which is rarely the case.
 Even in those rare cases whatever we make is not all profit.

 Personally I had pretty decent jobs my whole life but never made $200 a day on regular jobs.
 My contract assignments were an exception to that.
 Both my technician and programming jobs required college degrees and lots of experience to get the good jobs.
 I’d say caregivers that make ridiculously high salaries are very lucky.

 My last Job was by Far the longest job I ever had

 My ten year stint (1997 – 2007) working in the inland Empire where I lived paid me a measly $20 – $22/hr.
 I didn’t like it, but was unable to get a better job where I didn’t have to take a Freeway to work.

 The main salvation for me was I was able to get online (at work).
 In later years do online trading the financial markets via the internet.
 I did this on my breaks and lunch hour at work.

 How I got that job happened one day back in 1997.
 I wasn’t working at the time and was over a friends house.
 His wife was sort of a physic.
 One day I had mentioned I might consider working again, but I didn’t want to take a freeway to work.
 I was sick of spending hours sitting in freeway traffic.